Lesson 3: Making Ends Meet#

 The last message in the above screenshot lets us know that there are 150 constraints from the joints and the drivers in the model.

-In general, the total number of DOFs in the model should be exactly as same as the total number of kinematic constraints in the model.
+In general, the total number of DOFs in the model should be exactly the same as the total number of kinematic constraints in the model.
 But at the moment, the number of kinematic constraints is larger than that of DOFs.

 Warning